git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 time, regardless of whether you're in a GUI on your local machine or ssh'ing into a remote server.

-If you ever wanted to dive into how processes and TTY's work at the kernel level (data structures and all) the book [*The Design and Implementation of the FreeBSD Operating System (2nd Edition)*](http://amzn.to/2iTmVyv) by Marshall Kirk McKusick is nice.
+If you want to learn more about how processes and TTY's work at the kernel level (data structures and all) the book [*The Design and Implementation of the FreeBSD Operating System (2nd Edition)*](http://amzn.to/2iTmVyv) by Marshall Kirk McKusick is nice.
 In particular, Chapter 4, *Process Management* and Section